usize/usize/README.md

 Then on YouTube('s CDN) and Google Pay.

-Now I work at Red Hat working with early stage AI technologies, and it's a lot of fun.
+Now I work at Red Hat, experimenting with emerging AI technologies, and it's a lot of fun.

 I hope we can all be lucky enough to spend our time doing the things we enjoy.